20 Best Podcasts in Spanish: Improve Your Listening Skills

 Plus, you can take advantage of the following:

-👍 Download the transcripts of each episode
+• Download the free transcripts of each episode

-👍 Understand current events in the Spanish language
+• Understand current events in the Spanish language

 6. Españolistos

-This laid back and casual approach makes Españolistos one of the best Spanish podcasts available.
+This laid-back and casual approach makes Españolistos one of the best Spanish podcasts available.

 Each episode lasts approximately 30 minutes.
-So, the podcast is a great way to be (mildly) entertained whilst learning.
+So, the podcast is a great way to be entertained whilst learning.

-👍 The episodes are entirely Spanish
+• The episodes are entirely Spanish

-👍 The hosts enunciate their Spanish and speak very clearly
+• The hosts enunciate their Spanish and speak very clearly

-👍 They cover a variety of interesting topics
+• They cover a variety of interesting topics

 The factors above will help learners develop and maintain an impressive level of fluency and listening comprehension.

-7.Nómadas (intermediate to advanced)
+Nómadas (intermediate to advanced)

 Nómadas is a travel show that takes the listener to a different location each week.
+If you're looking for Spanish-language podcasts about travel, this is a great place to start.

 This is a particularly useful option for anybody at an intermediate to advanced stage looking to improve their Castilian Spanish accent in the Spanish language.